-Font 4.
+- 3. Choose the type to which to convert the text. - 4.
 Uncheck the Delete Originals to leave the original text.
-In the picture below, the example on the left Size shows the result where original text was deleted, in Style the right example, the text was left.
-When the original text is not deleted, both the text and the new object can be selected and further edited with the Edit Object dialog...
+In the picture below, the example on the left shows the result where original text was deleted, in the right example, the text was left.
+When the original text is not deleted, both the text and the new object can be selected and further edited with the Edit Object dialog..